walmartlabs/lacinia/docs/tutorial/database-1.rst

 .. [#container] A `Docker <https://www.docker.com/>`_ container is the  `Inception <http://www.imdb.com/title/tt1375666/>`_ of computers; a container is essentially a light-weight virtual machine that runs inside your computer.

+   To the PostgreSQL server running inside the container, it will appear as if the entire computer is running Linux, just as if Linux and PostgreSQL were installed on a bare-metal computer.

+   Docker images
-Docker images are smaller and less demanding than full operating system virtual machines.
+   are smaller and less demanding than full operating system virtual machines.
 In fact frequently you will run several interconnected containers together.